Xonshiz/SolidFiles-Downloader/ReadMe.md

 # SolidFiles Downloader
 This little python script downloads the content from solidfiles.
 The reason I came up with this is 'SolidFiles using too much Pop Ups'.
-Just copy and paste the SolidFile's link in this script, and wait till it downloads.
+Just copy and paste the SolidFile's link in this script, and wait till it downloads.There shouldn't be any BUGS, but, if there are, then please write to me at x@psychoticelites.com or open an issue on GitHub.

 # POINT TO REMEMBER

 This script is written on python 2.7, and hence MIGHT not work on older python versions or even the new one.
-But, I've included python2.7 portable file, so you can use that as well.
+But, I've included python 2.7 portable file, so you can use that as well.